dmnfarrell/dmnfarrell.github.io/_posts/2022-01-29-ireland-deaths-2021.markdown

 ## CSO RIP.ie estimates

 The CSO is also using RIP.ie to get up to date mortality estimates in addition to their regular method of using the official death registry.
-They likely use a very similar method of cleaning the data as I did, only better.
-There estimates can be accessed via their Pxstat system [here](https://data.cso.ie/product/MFPDA).
-They currently seem to have data up to July 2021 however.
+They likely use a very similar method of cleaning the data, only better.
+Their estimates can be accessed via their Pxstat system [here](https://data.cso.ie/product/MFPDA).
+They currently seem to have data up to July 2021 only.
 It is useful to compare their data with ours here, shown below.
 My values are consistently slightly higher because I have probably not completely cleaned all deaths outside the state yet.

 <div style="width: auto;">
  <a href="/img/cso_ireland_deaths_compared.png"> <img class="scaled" src="/img/cso_ireland_deaths_compared.png"></a>